benleb/miblepy/README.md

 [![DeepSource](https://static.deepsource.io/deepsource-badge-light-mini.svg)](https://deepsource.io/gh/benleb/miblepy/?ref=repository-badge)

 **miblepy** fetches data from various (Xiaomi/Mijia/Mi) Bluetooth LE devices and push it to a MQTT broker.
 For every device supported, there are already libraries or anything else to fetch the data from - and they work perfectly!
 But as they are separated and often run as distinct (cron)jobs, which are not aware of each other, the fight for the BLE interface starts...
-**miblepy** solves this by acting as a coordinator/wrapper for all these separate libs.
-It utilizes them to actually fetch the data in a coordinated, sequential manner.
+**miblepy** solves this by acting as a coordinator/wrapper to fetch the data in a coordinated, sequential manner.

 Currently this is a private project tailored to my needs - but open for PRs :)